ee-leaf

 Harvesting fruit from your own trees is a most satisfying activity, but care must be taken to ensure the fruit will last when stored through the winter months.
 Proper storage of winter keeper varieties of apples can provide you with apples through winter and into early spring.

 Fall is also the time to look after the health of the tree.
-A few simple practices will help the tree through the winter dormant period and ensure its vitality for spring flowering and fruiting.
+Caring for fruit trees with a few simple practices will help the tree through the winter dormant period and ensure its vitality for spring flowering and fruiting.

 Suggestions for preparing your orchard for winter